trian-gles/altar_2021/README.md

 Performers take turns moving cards around a game board that reacts musically.
 [Watch this video for more details](https://youtu.be/kectE5zKrnc)
 ## Easy Setup
-Pre-compiled executables can be found in the releases sidebar for both Windows and OSX.
+Pre-compiled executables can be found in the releases sidebar for both Windows and Intel (pre M1) OSX.
 These are from the 1.0 release and currently lack some minor features.
-They may or may not work on
+Updates soon I hope...

 ## Running from source
 Requires python 3.11